President – David Roe

 Committee Member – Rex Walker

 Rex studied Spanish and spent three months in Madrid and a year in Barcelona teaching English.
 He them qualified as a Chartered Accountant, but as Monty Python put it, he found it “dull, dull, dull”, so he moved into industry (much more interesting).
 Having being finance director of companies producing fine chemicals, Triton Showers and aerospace metals, he then co-founded an office watercooler business.
 He semi-retired in 2003 and became part time treasurer of two charities.
-He retired to Spain in 2011, soon discovered the Costa Blanca Bird Club, and is a volunteer at the Parque Natural de las Lagunas de La Mata y Torrevieja.
+He eventually retired to Spain, and soon discovered the Costa Blanca Bird Club.
 He enjoys discovering and photographing far flung parts of Spain and, partly thanks to bird club trips has now been to all 50 Spanish Provinces.

 Website Administrator – Mary Brazier